 Mr Kayfarick also revealed that a chronic shortage of fresh recruits on the front line meant trained tank crews had to leave their vehicles to dig trenches for infantry.

-According to Kayfarick, the rubber pads on the tank's tracks were constantly wearing out.
-"The turret parts and precision aiming parts were also not durable," Kayfarick said.
+According to Kayfarick, the rubber pads on the tank tracks are constantly wearing out.
+"The turret parts and precision aiming parts are also not durable," Kayfarick commented.

-There is no information yet on the reaction of the UK, Ukraine and Russia to Kayfarick's assessment.
+There is currently no information about the reaction of the UK, Ukraine and Russia to Kayfarick's above assessment.

 Source link